python/cpython/Doc/library/test.rst

 .. function:: spawn_python(*args, **kw)

-   Runs a Python subprocess with the given arguments and returns the resulting :class:`subprocess.Popen` instance.
+   Spawns a Python subprocess with the given arguments and returns the resulting :class:`subprocess.Popen` instance.

    The ``-E`` option is always passed to the subprocess, both ``stdin`` and